zero-one01/pass-winmenu/README.md

 ## To do

-- Add further Git integration
+- Enable auto-reloading for all config file settings.